Prince Georg of Bavaria: Greek succession

-Honours and awards
+Honours

 Prince Georg was President of the Royal Automobile Club of Bavaria (Königlich Bayerischer Automobil-Club).
 In 1911 he became Protector of the Bavarian branch of the German Navy League.
 In 1929 he became a member of the Archconfraternity of the Suffering Mother of God in the Campo Santo Teutonico.

+Among his military honours, he was appointed à la suite of the Royal Bavarian 1st Heavy Cavalry Regiment (Königlich Bayerisches 1.
+Schwere-Reiter-Regiment „Prinz Karl von Bayern“) and the Royal Bavarian Infantry Life Guards Regiment (Königlich Bayerisches Infanterie-Leib Regiment).

 In 1933 a portrait bust of Georg was sculpted by Arno Breker.